jballas/120-work/HW-7/readme.md

 ## Frustrations this week

-I found working with someone else code very difficult.
+I found working with someone's code very difficult.
 There was a limit to what I could adjust.
-It was already using mouseX, so I could **not** effectively use that in my alterations.
+It was already using mouseX, so I could not effectively use that in my alterations.
 So, I tried adding another shape.

 ### I experimented with adding a `rect()` to make a Pong-Copy